 Hydraulic Fracturing ("Fracking")

-Hydraulic fracturing (sometimes referred to as “fracking”) is a common part of the oil and gas well completion process that typically involves injecting water, sand or ceramic beads, and chemicals under high pressure into a oil or gas reservoir via the
+Hydraulic fracturing, informally referred to as “fracking,” is an oil and gas well development process that typically involves injecting water, sand, and chemicals under high pressure into a bedrock formation via the well.

 In general, hydraulic fracturing fluid is composed of water, proppant (typically sand), and chemicals.
 A public Web site known as FracFocus has b